guilhemmarchand/dhl-resubmission-docs/docs/configuration_http.rst

    * - **Max TPS**
      - The maximum number of MQ transactions per seconds before we start throttling the requests
    * - **Max multi-threads**
-     - The maximum number of concurrent threads, this defines the concurrent multi-threading when performing transactions
+     - The maximum number of concurrent threads, this defines the concurrent multithreading when performing transactions